jhpyle/docassemble/_docs/functions.md

   interview_tagged = True
 {% endhighlight %}

-You could then create other [YAML] files that follow the same pattern, all of which [`include`] the [`wc_common.yml`] file.
+You could then create other DALang files that follow the same pattern, all of which [`include`] the [`wc_common.yml`] file.
 Any time you wanted to change a "common" question, you would only need to make the change in one place.

-### Advanced SQL storage
+### Advanced SQL Storage

 Though the data are stored on a SQL server, you cannot use SQL queries to retrieve data stored by [`write_record()`]; you can only use